Oscar Pistorius released on parole after serving almost 9 years for killing girlfriend Reeva Steenkamp

 Prosecutors said he killed his girlfriend intentionally during a late-night argument.

-Steenkamp's family did not oppose his parole application in November, although June Steenkamp said in a victim statement submitted to the parole board that she didn't believe Pistorius had been fully rehabilitated and was still lying about the killing.
+Steenkamp's family didn't oppose his parole application in November, although June Steenkamp said in a victim statement submitted to the parole board that she didn't believe Pistorius had been fully rehabilitated and she thought he was still lying about the killing.

-Before the killing, Pistorius was held up as an inspiring role model after having had both of his legs amputated below the knee as a baby because of a congenital condition.
-He became a champion sprinter on his carbon-fiber running blades and made history by competing at the 2012 London Olympics.
+Before the killing, Pistorius was held up as an inspiring role model after having had both his legs amputated below the knee as a baby because of a congenital condition.

+The year before he killed Steenkamp, Pistorius was a star of the London Olympics, achieving global recognition for being the first double amputee to run against able-bodied sprinters.

 But his murder trial destroyed his image.
 He was accused of being prone to angry outbursts and acting recklessly with guns, while witnesses testified about various altercations he had with others, including an argument in which he allegedly threatened to break a man's legs.